ramneekagn/SafeguardLLM/report.md

 - What methods for auditing the model?
 - How many methods for auditing for each layer?
 - What dataset/benchmark?
 - How does the red teaming approach look like?
+- Do we agree on the timeline?

 # Milesstones